wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

-= Version 6.7.3-dev1 =
+= Version 6.7.3-dev2 =

+* Added support for older WooCommerce v1.x functions and methods.
 * Allowed the definition of custom NGFB_CACHEDIR and NGFB_CACHEURL constant values.
-* Fixed: Reformatted all social button HTML to use a single line, without any newline or return characters, which (if NGFB_SOCIAL_PRIORITY is low enough) could cause WordPress to add extra paragraph HTML tags.
+* Reformatted social button HTML to use a single line, without any newline or carriage-return characters, to avoid extra paragraph HTML tags added by WordPress.

 = Version 6.7.2 =